 Varicose Vein Treatment

+Now we know what causes varicose veins let’s consider the options to remedy the issue.
 When it comes to treatment for varicose veins there’s a new kid on the block … introducing Venorex varicose vein cream.
-A simple, easy to apply cream that really does work.
+A simple, easy to apply topical cream that really does work.

 Venorex™ is a professional strength formula that contains highly concentrated botanical complex, active plant extracts, anti-aging peptides, vitamins and other specially selected ingredients to reduce the appearance of varicose veins: